PRACTICES FOR PERCEPTION

 3. Apply the Line

 (“Chemistry”) Rise a level, and remember: you can now access a different understanding of the situation.
 With an open mind, speak silently: “Within consciousness, nothing matters.”
-Let the words act like a solvent.
-Watch how they interact with the emotional charge—whether they dissolve it, soften it, or reveal it in a new light.
+Let the words act like a soft release.
+Notice how they meet the emotional charge—whether they dissolve it, ease it, or shift its outline.

 4. Invite the Shift